EDS-Bioinformatics-Laboratory/ENCORE/Processing/README.md

-* *Change 'NameOfComputation' to a more descriptive name.
-Make, additional \NameOfComputation sub-directories if required.*
+* *Change 'NameOfComputation_1' to a more descriptive name.
+Make, additional \NameOfComputation_1 sub-directories if required.*

-  * *Different parts of the computational work should be placed in different \NameOfComputation directories to keep the \Processing modular.*
+  * *Different parts of the computational work should be placed in different \NameOfComputation_1 directories to keep the \Processing modular.*
   * *You may add any prefix (e.g., number, date) to order these directories.*

-* *The template below may duplicate (parts of) the 0_PROJECT.md file but, more importantly, should provide a short but clear description of all \NameOfComputation directories.
+* *The template below may duplicate (parts of) the 0_PROJECT.md file but, more importantly, should provide a short but clear description of all \NameOfComputation_1 directories.
 In particular, it should make the dependencies (if any) clear, and should provide instructions of how to execute the code.*
   * *Since the FSS is the entry point of a project and because the FSS will be shared with peers (not the GitHub repository), it is not necessary (but allowed) to provide a project description in this README file*